markwilde33/CI-project-three/README.md

 - Players are allowed 3 guesses per riddle.
 - Players receive 5 points for each correct answer.
 - Players are deducted 1 point for each incorrect answer.
 - Players are shown a question and can input their answer in the answer field.
-They click the check button to confirm their answer.
+Players click the check button to confirm their answer.
 - When players give a correct answer they receive a success message and are shown an image of the animal.
 A link with further information regarding the animal is displayed above the image.
 - Players continue with the riddle by clicking on the next question button which displays below the animal image when a correct answer is given.
 - When players give an incorrect answer they receive a warning message which also displays how many attempts they have left.
 - When a player gives 3 incorrect answers they receive a warning message and are taken to the next riddle.
 - On completion of the riddle players receive a message with their final score.
-They are then directed to the leaderboard page which displays the top ten riddle scores.
+They are then directed to back to the start quiz page.
+- Players can go to the leaderboard at any time to see if they made the top ten.